 Not appropriate for larger dogs

-Even those these steps are approved for use by pets up to 200 pounds, the brand notes they aren’t made for larger dogs as the stairs have a narrow 7.5 inch landing.
+These steps are approved for use by pets up to 200 pounds.
+However, the brand notes they aren’t made for larger dogs as the stairs have a narrow 7.5-inch landing.

 Best Ramp: Trixie Two-Fold Dog Car Ramp

 Dimensions: 61.4 x 15.7 x 5 inches | Maximum Weight: Up to 200 pounds | Number of Steps: N/A | Material: Plastic

 Hard to train some dogs to use it

 If your older pooch is hesitant to hop into the car because of sore joints, yet too big for you to lift, a collapsible ramp is the answer you’ve been looking for.
 This durable plastic ramp has a non-slip coating and protective side rails and can be easily folded down to store in the trunk of your car or garage.
 The bottom features non-skid rubber feet that securely hold the ramp in place while your pooch walks up it.